 - Moving Music Courses Online: https://docs.google.com/document/d/1SoERjaLMA1Tro1FTf5i8iLckaL03bL8Xuugr7el77Iw/edit

-- Ideas to Deal with Coronavirus and Distance Learning for Ensembles (and Conducting Class) – CBDNA – College Band Directors National Association
+- COVID-19 Distance Learning Resources for Ensembles (and Conducting Class) – CBDNA – College Band Directors National Association

 - Zoom in “Music Mode” by the Royal Academy of Music, Denmark